Xorlent/PoESP32-SNMP-Environmental-Monitor/SHT4X/Readme.md

    - Print in PETG using .25mm layer height, .45mm extrusion width, 15% gyroid infill
    - Insert the assembled PC Board into the Bottom Shell
-   - Using Weld-On #4 Cement, apply a small amount to the Top Shell outer barrels and the fins next to the connector opening -Assemble the parts, holding the top and bottom shells together for a few minutes
+   - Using Weld-On #4 Cement, apply a small amount to the Top Shell outer barrels and the fins next to the connector opening
+   - Assemble the parts, holding the top and bottom shells together for a few minutes

 ![SHT4X Sensor Module](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/SHT4X/SHT4X%20Assembly.png)